Back to Don's Maps

 Grotte du Mas d'Azil

-The entry of the River Arize to the Grotte.
+The entry of the River Arize to the southern side of the Grotte.
 The road through the cave enters on the right of this photograph.
 It is behind the tree, and the top of the road tunnel may be seen as a dark shadow marginally above the bulk of the tree on the far right.

 There is very little water in the river, it may be that there are subterranean passages in the limestone which carry much of the flow during summer.